dwkwan/holbertonschool-low_level_programming/0x1B-sorting_algorithms/README.md

-This directory contains tasks for the 0x04.
-Loops, conditions & parsing project
+This directory contains tasks for the C - Sorting algorithms & Big O project